r2m2n8j/ExecutorConcept/ReadmeFolder/ExecutorConcept.md

 -   ExecutorService is a subinterface of Executor, also found in java.util.concurrent.
 -   It extends the basic functionality of Executor by adding features for managing the lifecycle of both the tasks and the executor itself.
 -   Key additions in ExecutorService include:
--   Lifecycle Management: Methods like shutdown(), shutdownNow(), and isTerminated() allow for graceful or immediate termination of the executor and management of its state.
+-   **Lifecycle Management**: Methods like shutdown(), shutdownNow(), and isTerminated() allow for graceful or immediate termination of the executor and management of its state.
--   Task Tracking and Control: The submit() methods (which can take Runnable or Callable tasks) return a Future object.
+-   **Task Tracking and Control**: The submit() methods (which can take Runnable or Callable tasks) return a Future object.
 This Future can be used to:
     *   Retrieve the result of a Callable task.
     *   Check if a task has completed.
     *   Cancel a running or pending task.
--   Bulk Task Execution: Methods like invokeAny() and invokeAll() enable executing collections of tasks and waiting for their completion or the completion of the first successful task.
+-   **Bulk Task Execution**: Methods like invokeAny() and invokeAll() enable executing collections of tasks and waiting for their completion or the completion of the first successful task.

             Executor executor = Executors.newSingleThreadExecutor();
             ExecutorService executorService = Executors.newFixedThreadPool(9);
             Future<?> runnableType = executorService.submit(() -> System.out.println("It take Runnable interface"));
             Future<String> callableType = executorService.submit(() -> "IT take Callable and return result");
             Future<String> taskResultForFuture = executorService.submit(() -> System.out.println("Executes the given tasks, returning a list of Futures holding their status and results when all complete"), "task result for Future");

 # Discuss Two Small Concept of Runnable and Callable